Meet Our Leadership

 John Arnold

-Interim Senior Vice President for Business Affairs and Chief Financial Officer, The University of ArizonaJohn Arnold serves as the interim senior vice president for Business Affairs & Chief Financial Officer at the University of Arizona.
-In this role as the University’s senior business and financial officer, his responsibilities include overseeing Arizona Public Media; Bookstore; budget and financial planning; facility services – GIS, space management, planning/design/construction, facilities management, and utilities; Financial Services – Bursar, CatCard, purchasing, contracting, auditing, treasury, accounts payable, and payroll; Office of Sustainability; Parking & Transportation; and Student Unions.
+Senior Vice President, Chief Operating Officer and Chief Financial Officer, The University of ArizonaJohn Arnold serves as the senior vice president, chief operating officer and chief financial officer for the University of Arizona.
+In this role as the University of Arizona's senior business and financial officer, his responsibilities include overseeing Arizona Public Media; budget and financial planning; campus store (bookstore); facility services – GIS, space management, planning/design/construction, facilities management, and utilities; financial services – bursar, catcard, purchasing, contracting, auditing, treasury, accounts payable, and payroll; parking & transportation; sustainability, and student unions.

-Since July of 2018, Arnold has served as the Arizona Board of Regents executive director, guiding strategic goals to increase educational access and attainment while advancing Arizona’s public university system to serve students and impact Arizona’s economy.
+Prior to his current role, Arnold served as the Arizona Board of Regents executive director, guiding strategic goals to increase educational access and attainment while advancing Arizona’s public university system to serve students and impact Arizona’s economy.
 He joined the board office in March of 2015 as vice president of business management and financial affairs, developing financial policies and procedures for the university enterprise, addressing capital development and state budget requests, and coordinating system-wide analysis of complex financial issues.

 With more than 20 years serving the state of Arizona, Arnold brings significant public service experience and a deep commitment to higher education to the position.
 He has an exceptional background in financial affairs and a proven track record of leadership, serving as Gov. Jan Brewer’s state budget director where he was instrumental in providing fiscal direction and solutions for the state during the Great Recession as well as implementing the budget and advising the governor on all related matters.